JessBaxter/esl/src/app/reviews/bob/page.md

     description: Bob’s review of the Ancient Oceans exhibit at the Queensland Museum.
 ---

-Bob visited the Queensland Museum and wrote a review on the Ancient Oceans exhibit.
-He has been learning English for 4 years and is in the _Upper-Intermedaite_ class.
+Bob visited the Queensland Museum and wrote a review about the Ancient Oceans exhibit.
+He has been learning English for 4 years and is in the _Upper-Intermediate_ class.

 ---